gzip/nes-6502-kallepaint/docs/Controls.md

 These modes are used for drawing on the canvas.
 The cursor visually reflects the currently selected brush size and paint color.

+**Impact Box**: A 16x16 dashed frame follows the cursor, snapping to the attribute grid.
+This indicates the area that will be automatically updated to your selected subpalette when you paint.

 ### Controls:
 *   **D-Pad (Up/Down/Left/Right):** Move the cursor.
 Holding a direction will move the cursor repeatedly.
 *   **B Button:** Cycle through the 4 colors of the currently active subpalette (Color 0 -> 1 -> 2 -> 3 -> 0).
-*   **A Button:** Paint at the cursor's location using the selected color and brush size.
+*   **A Button:** Paint at the cursor's location.
+The surrounding 16x16 area is automatically updated to the active subpalette.
 *   **Select:** Cycle the mode (Small Brush &rarr; Large Brush &rarr; Attribute Editor).
 *   **Start:** Open the **Palette Editor**.

-*Note: The cursor becomes invisible if it is hovering over a pixel of the exact same color.
-To move long distances faster, switch to the Large Brush mode via Select.*
+*Note: The cursor is now a "What You See Is What You Get" (WYSIWYG) preview.
+It shows the exact color that will be painted, regardless of the current attribute table.*

 ---